JaxRaffnix/WinSetup/README.md

 ## Known Issues
 Winget also updates applications installed with Scoop.
 This results in a duplication issue, because winget runs the default app installer and doesnt touch the scoop/apps folder.

+## To Do
+Add gcc complier for c with winget